ncatlab/nlab-content/pages/2562.md

 *  the [[domain of discourse]] of a [[predicate]],
 *  an [[open subset]] of a [[manifold]], especially in [[complex analysis]].

 A separate meaning of 'domain' occurs in [[domain theory]], which is at the interface of logic and theoretical computer science.
-There a domain is a particular type of [[poset]].
+There a domain is a particular type of [[poset]], see the article [[dcpo]].
 Still another meaning occurs in algebra in the term [[integral domain]].

 ## Related entries